skibum55/devstack-havana-docker-chef/README.md

 Requirements
 ============

-These have been added as submodules due to AWS Opsworks quirks
+These have been added as ssh submodules due to AWS Opsworks quirks

 The [chef-docker cookbook](https://github.com/bflad/chef-docker).